-Company Culture- While we believe that fitting in with the company culture is important, as demonstrated in the graph on our FREE report, it makes up only 10%.
+Company Culture- While we believe that fitting in with the company culture is essential, as demonstrated in the graph on our FREE report, it makes up only 10%.

-Don't get too caught up in making sure this is a major part of the recruiting process.
+Don't get too caught up in ensuring this is a significant part of recruiting.